10-Q 1 star_10q.htm FORM 10-Q star_10q.htm

 7 years

 The long-lived assets of the Company are reviewed for impairment in accordance with ASC 360, “Property, Plant and Equipment,” whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted cash flows expected to be generated by the assets.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
-During the nine months ended October 31, 2023 and 2022, no impairment losses have been identified.
+In the last financial year ended January 31, 2024, impairment loss on computer software of $69,841 was incurred.
+(Note 4)

 Impairment of tangible and intangible assets